plfa/plfa.github.io/src/plfa/part1/Decidable.lagda.md

 minus (suc m) (suc n) (s≤s m≤n) = minus m n m≤n
 ```

-Unfortunately, it is very painful to use, since we have to explicitly provide
+Unfortunately, it is painful to use, since we have to explicitly provide
 the proof that `n ≤ m`:

 ```